onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Life and intelligence are the wildcards in the universal deck." - [Terence McKenna](https://www.organism.earth/library/document/vertigo-at-historys-edge)

 > "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)

+> "Marketing is a tax you pay for not making your product remarkable...
+Figure out how to have a story that people want to tell about your product where they’re the most interesting person at the dinner table.
+And then that person is your sales force." - [YC Partner Kevin Hale](https://x.com/StartupArchive_/status/1985391984924623227)

 > "You need a story to displace a story." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1034173-you-need-a-story-to-displace-a-story)